-The story has you play as a customizable member of The Outers, a group of pilots who command mechs and gain superpowers after a planetary collision causes radiated energy to spread, making all artificial intelligence hostile against humans.
-You’ll be able to customize your mech and pilot it during missions where you’ll use a wide-array of weapons, abilities, and environmental objects to defeat enemies.
+The game sees you becoming a member of The Outers, a group of pilots who command mechs and gain superpowers after a planetary collision causes radiated energy to spread, making all artificial intelligence hostile against humans.
+You’ll be able to customize your mech and pilot it during missions where you’ll use a wide array of weapons, abilities, and environmental objects to defeat enemies.

 Overland is a squad-based survival strategy game set in post-apocalyptic North America.
 It features procedurally generated levels, meaning players will have to prepare themselves for anything and carefully plan their every move.

 Managing and scavenging for supplies is an absolute must for surviving this harsh new world.
 The game will force players to make some tough moral decisions and given it’s being developed by Finji, we’re expecting story and dialogue to take center stage.

 Link’s Awakening is a remake of the 1993 Game Boy title of the same name and sees series’ protagonist Link shipwrecked on Koholint Island, a mysterious and dreamy island.
 Shortly after washing ashore, Link learns that before he can leave Koholint, he’ll have to awaken the island’s guardian by retrieving eight magical instruments scattered across multiple dungeons.

 While the remake retains the top-down perspective of the original, it features completely remade HD assets as well as a new plasticine visual style.
 The game is unique in that it is one of the few Zelda titles not set in Hyrule and doesn’t feature Princess Zelda or the Triforce.